Indians of North America -- Government relations

 Identifier: HC.MC-852

-A collection of letters of Anthony Benezet (1713-1784), a prominent Friend, philanthropist and teacher.
-These letters, which are addressed to various persons, reflect cultural and religious aspects, the efforts of Friends to abolish slavery, interest in education, opposition to intolerance and war, missionary work, and observations on the Indians.
-Mention is made in the letters of Conrad Weiser, George Whitfield, Samuel Wetherill, and others; and there are frequent references to publications in...
+Abstract A collection of letters of Anthony Benezet (1713-1784), a prominent Friend, philanthropist and teacher.
+These letters, which are addressed to various persons, reflect cultural and religious aspects, the efforts of Friends to abolish slavery, interest in education, opposition to intolerance and war, missionary work, and observations on Indigenous Americans.
+Mention is made in the letters of Conrad Weiser, George Whitfield, Samuel Wetherill, and others; and there are frequent references to...

 Zelma Corning Brandt papers